-It is common for the desired quantity/result to be calculated from the data, rather than being the raw data itself.
-For example, to measure the area of a desktop, you would measure its length and width.
-The result (the desk's area) is calculated from the length and the width in the "Calculations" section of your report.
+It is common that the final result is calculated from the data, rather than being the raw data itself.
+For example, to measure the area of desktop, you would measure its length and width.
+The result (desk's area) is calculated from the length and the width in the "Calculations" section of your report.

-In the "Calculations" section you should do as follows:
+The "Calculations" section should be as follows:

-- Convert units appropriately. - State (or derive if needed) the symbolic equation that calculates the result from the data.
+- Convert units appropriately. - Give (or derive if needed) the symbolic equation that calculates the result from the data.